stbnrivas/dataModels/specs/Parking/ParkingGroup/doc/spec.md

     -   Attribute type: Text or URL
     -   Optional

--   `dataProvider` : Specifies the URL to information about the provider of this information

-    -   Attribute type: URL
-    -   Optional

 -   `category` : Parking Group's category.

     -   Attribute type: List of [Text](http://schema.org/Text)